Hong Kong Marathon

 High levels of humidity and a difficult course make finishing times for the Hong Kong Marathon comparatively slower than other large marathons.
 The course records were both set in 2019.
 Kenyan Barnabas Kiptum holds the men's record of 2:09:20 hours while Belarusian Volha Mazuronak holds the women's record of 2:26:13 hours.

 The marathon is categorized as a Gold Label Road Race by World Athletics.

-The Hong Kong Marathon has hosted the Asian Marathon Championship race on four occasions (2002, 2008, 2013, and 2015).
+The Hong Kong Marathon has hosted the Asian Marathon Championship race on five occasions (2002, 2008, 2013, 2015 and 2024).

 History

 Initial era

 The race traces its history back to 1981 when the first race was held in Sek Kong comprising four circuits of the roads around Sek Kong Camp where it started and finished.
 The race continued to be held here during the 80s (see records below).
 It became the Hong Kong-Shenzhen Marathon, launched by the Hong Kong Amateur Athletic Association.
 The route was between Sheung Shui and Shenzhen.
 The race endured organisational difficulties due to a lack of funding and was not held from 1989 to 1991.
 After two further editions, the race was again suspended from 1994 to 1996.